urbanware-org/byteweiser/README.md

 ## Useless facts

 *   Actually, the project should be called "BlockWeiser", because the binary data is being processed blockwise instead of bytewise.
-If you want it bytewise, just set the buffer size to `1`.
+If you wanted it bytewise, you would have to set the buffer size to `1`.

 *   The project name is derived from the German adjective "byteweise" ("bytewise").

 [Top](#byteweiser)